retromonos/quiz-extensions/README.md

 These variables can be changed depending on your installation, but are fine by default:

-`REDIS_URL`: URI to the Redis server, do not change if you are not running another Redis server besides the default Docker compose settings.
+`REDIS_URL`: URI to the Redis server, do not change unless you are using an external Redis server.
-`SQLALCHEMY_DATABASE_URI`: URI to the database, do not change if you are not running another DB besides the default Docker compose settings.
+`SQLALCHEMY_DATABASE_URI`: URI to the database, do not change unless you are using an external database.

 ### Run Database Migrations